-Vital Stories Vital Strategies’ Overdose Prevention Program Looks Back on 2025 Impact Vital Strategies’ Overdose Prevention Program reflects on a year of meaningful progress, highlighting community-driven partnerships and evidence-based solutions that are helping reduce overdose deaths across the U.S. Explore 12 standout initiatives that advanced equitable, health-centered responses in 2025.
+Vital Stories Vital Strategies’ Overdose Prevention Program Looks Back on 2025 Impact Vital Strategies’ Overdose Prevention Program reflects on a year of meaningful progress, highlighting community-driven partnerships and evidence-based solutions that are helping reduce overdose deaths across the U.S. Explore 12 standout initiatives that advanced equitable, health-centered responses.

 Press Room Vital Strategies’ “You Have the Power to Save Lives” Campaign Wins Silver at 2025 Anthem Awards The campaign works with cities across seven states to promote naloxone access and reduce overdose deaths in Black communities.